 In order to remove the HKTL_COINMINE miner malware from your computer system, we strongly advise you to focus on removing the malicious files of this malware by following the removal instructions below.
 They are created to help you get rid of this miner malware by firstly isolating it and then removing it either manually or automatically from your PC.
 For maximum effectiveness malware researchers strongly advise victims to remove this malware automatically using an advanced anti-malware software.

 - Guide 1: How to Remove HKTL_COINMINE Malware from Windows.

-- Guide 2: Get rid of HKTL_COINMINE Malware from Mac OS X.
+- Guide 2: Get rid of HKTL_COINMINE Malware on Mac OS X.

-- Guide 3: Remove HKTL_COINMINE Malware from Google Chrome.
+- Guide 3: Remove HKTL_COINMINE Malware in Google Chrome.

 - Guide 4: Erase HKTL_COINMINE Malware from Mozilla Firefox.

 - Guide 5: Uninstall HKTL_COINMINE Malware from Microsoft Edge.